 INSTRUCTIONS

-- Start by preheating the oven to 300ยบF.
+- Start by preheating the oven to 300ºF.
 Cube the chuck roast and trim it of excess fat.
 Place a large 5.5-quart Dutch oven over high heat.
 When the pan is hot, add the oil and sear the cubed chuck roast in 2-3 batches until well browned.

 - Remove the browned cubed beef from the pan as it cooks.
-When the beef is done, lower the heat to medium and add the diced onion and garlic to the pan.
+When all the beef is done, lower the heat to medium and add the diced onion and garlic to the pan.

-- Next add the thyme, red wine/broth, and beef broth.
+- Next, add the thyme, red wine/broth, and beef broth.
 Stir to combine and distribute the flour into the liquid and scrape up any browned bits on the bottom.
 Bring the mixture to a simmer.
 Then cover the Dutch oven and bake for 1 hour.

 - Near the end of the first hour of cooking time, cube up the potatoes and slice the carrots.
-Then remove the beef stew from the oven and mix in the carrots and potatoes.
+Then, remove the beef stew from the oven and mix in the carrots and potatoes.

 - Cover the Dutch oven and bake again for 1 hour.
 Test to see if the beef is fork tender.
-If not bake for an additional 15 minutes and check again.
+If not, bake for an additional 15 minutes and check again.
 Times could vary a bit depending on how accurate your oven is.

 - When the beef is fork-tender, remove the beef stew from the oven.
 Stir in the peas and allow the boiling heat of the stew to cook them.
-Season to taste with additional sea salt and pepper if desired and serve.
+Season to taste with additional sea salt and pepper if desired, and serve.

 Easy to make and the taste was wonderful just wish I had made it with more vegetables (carrots, potatoes, peas).
 There was a lot of meat just not enough veggies.
 My 15-year-old grandson wanted more carrots and potatoes.
 He even said there was too much meat.